 Within days of the session, which must have taken place in April 1959, Jesse and the Sequins appeared on a stage show.
 This probably took place at the Tivoli, because it featured Big Maybelle (whom Johnella Askew recalled on stage), the Cadillacs, and Priscilla Bowman, all backed by the Lefty Bates Band.

 Boxer 201 has also shown up as a white-label promo.
+Some copies of the regular issue 45 credit "So Weak" to "Moore-Blackfel"; the error is corrected on the DJ copies.
 The uptempo “So Weak,” with a perky cha cha beat then in vogue, got local plays in Detroit and Pittsburgh, but the slow, lumbering “Hold My Hand” probably generated little.
 The record was considered commercial enough for Mel London to pick it up and rerelease it on his Profile label in 1960, taking most of the label copy directly off Boxer 201.

 Boxer 203 has shown up only on 45.
 There were promos for this one, but they carry the same label design as the regular release.
 “Lullaby of Birdland” showed off the girls' vocal talents to some effect, so it is a shame they did not get an opportunity to record some R&B without Jesse.
 While the Sequins were never heard from again, one Jesse Blackful played bass on bluesman Johnny Littlejohn's first session, four sides recorded in Chicago for the Margaret label in 1966.

 Jesse Blackful (lead voc%); The Sequins: Johnella Askew, Faye Askew, Joyce Jones (voc%*^); Lefty Bates (eg, dir); other musicians unidentified.